jecklgamis/wiremock-server/README.md

 This is a Dockerized standalone [WireMock](http://wiremock.org/) server.
 This is reference implementation on how can use it to serve canned API responses in your functional or perf testing tasks.

-I would highly recommend going to https://wiremock.org/ if your need more Wiremock support or for their enterprise offerings.
-Otherwise, if you just want to explore, read on.

 ## Requirements

 * Java 21